Associate Professor, Geography and the Environment

-(Under Preparation), “Critical environmental governance: Relational praxis with the material world” Progress in Human Geography. (with Kenney-Lazar, M., A. Johnson, F. Sultana, J. Rice, T. Osborne, M. Himley, E. Havice, and A. Bebbington)
+(Under Preparation) “Critical environmental governance: Relational praxis with the material world” (with M. Kenney-Lazar, A. Johnson, F. Sultana, J. Rice, T. Osborne, M. Himley, E. Havice, and A. Bebbington)

 2018, “An(Other) geographical critique of development and SDGs” Dialogues in Human Geography

 “The false equivalence of academic freedom and

 free speech: Defending academic integrity in the age of white supremacy,